kieran-mackle/AutoTrader/docs/source/index.md

 # Welcome to AutoTrader's Documentation

-AutoTrader is an event-driven platform designed to help in the development, optimisation and live deployment of automated trading systems.
+AutoTrader is a cross-exchange trading platform designed to help in the development, optimisation and live deployment of automated trading systems.
 Here you will find everything you need to start algotrading with AutoTrader.